jorgebucaran/superfine/README.md

 # Superfine [![npm](https://img.shields.io/npm/v/superfine.svg?label=&color=0080FF)](https://github.com/jorgebucaran/superfine/releases/latest)

 Superfine is a minimal view layer for building web interfaces.
-Think React without the framework—no flux, hooks, or components—just the bare minimum to survive.
-Mix it with your favorite state management solution, or use it standalone for maximum flexibility.
+Think Hyperapp without the framework—no state management, effects, or subscriptions—just the absolute bare minimum.
+Mix it with your own custom-flavored state management solution, or use it standalone for maximum flexibility.

+Is anything wrong, unclear, missing?
+Help us [improve this page](https://github.com/jorgebucaran/hyperapp/fork)!

 ## Quickstart